JeffESchmitz/UdacityCapstoneReadme/README.md

 ## 3. Rubric review
 ### App Specifications
 #### User Interface

-* More that one view controller
+* More than one view controller
- * *This application features a number of different view controllers and views.
-It contains a views for each main content area (Map, Favorites, Rental History) along with a SlideMenu (a.k.a Hamburger Menu) as well as a special PullUp view that allows the user's interaction to stay focused on the Map view when selecting/de-selecting favorite stations.
+  * *Yes.
+This application features a number of different view controllers and views.
+It contains a views for each main content area (Map, Favorites, Rental History) along with a SlideMenu (a.k.a Hamburger Menu) as well as a special PullUp view that allows the user's interaction to stay focused on the Map view when selecting/de-selecting favorite stations.*
+* A table or collection view
+  * *Yes*

 #### Networking